anthony-lamelas/Dataset-label-Anthony/README.md

 ![Label Meister Logo](./label_meister.png)

 # Getting Started
+## FOLLOW GPU_README INSTRUCTIONS INSTEAD OF THIS FOR MAX PERFORMANCE ON ONE OR MULTIPLE GPU

 ## Requirements
 Make sure you have Docker and Python3.12 installed on your system, and that it is functioning properly.
 Before running the script, make sure you have the following dependencies installed (listed in requirements.txt).
 Use a virtual environment to manage these packages: